alexa-js/alexa-app/README.md

 	npm install alexa-app --save
 ```

+# Stable Release

+You're reading the documentation for the next release of alexa-app, which should be 2.4.0.
+Please see [CHANGELOG](CHANGELOG.md) and make sure to read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
+The current stable release is [2.3.4](https://github.com/matt-kruse/alexa-app/blob/v2.3.4/README.md).

 # Summary

 The alexa-app module does the dirty work of interpretting the JSON request from the Alexa platform and building the JSON response that can be spoken on an Alexa-compatible device, such as the Echo.
 It provides a DSL for defining intents, convenience methods to more easily build the response, handle session objects, and add cards.